elephantscale/es-training-new/kafka/slides/Kafka-Admin.md

      - So a producer can send a larger message ( > 1 MB) provided it compresses below the 1MB limit

-     - Kafka is not designed as large ‘blob store’..
+     - Kafka is not designed as large 'blob store'..
 Hence the limit on messages

      - Increasing message size has implications